Famous people from North East England of the past and present

 The son of a Quayside porter, Grainger was a Newcastle builder who transformed the landscape and central focus of Newcastle upon Tyne with developments that included Eldon Square, Blackett Street, Leazes Terrace, Leazes Crescent, Leazes Place, Grey Street, Grainger Street and Clayton Street.
 Saved from virtual bankruptcy by Newcastle Town Clerk, John Clayton, Grainger never reaped the financial rewards to match the scale of his developments and retired as a man of relatively modest means.

-Inventor of the lifeboat born in Richmond, North Yorkshire and raised in South Shields.
-Fellow lifeboat designer William Wouldhave (1751-1821) of North Shields should also be acknowledged and should probably receive much of the credit.
+Inventor of the lifeboat who was born in Richmond, North Yorkshire and raised in South Shields.
+Fellow lifeboat designer William Wouldhave (1751-1821) of North Shields should also be acknowledged and should probably receive much of the credit for the lifeboat’s development.

 The Monuments Men